Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Circuit Compilation

 In the literature, there are extensive studies on the ideal circuit implementation of Clifford operators under different qubit coupling constraints.
 For all-to-all connectivity, the state-of-the-art theoretical upper bound on the two-qubit depth (defined as the number of parallel layers of entangling gates, with single-qubit operations assumed free) of an arbitrary $n$-qubit Clifford circuit is approximately $2n + O(\log^2 n)$ ~\cite{Maslov_2022}.
 For linear–nearest-neighbor connectivity, a constructive synthesis achieves a depth of at most $7n-4$ by implementing Hadamard-free Clifford transformations in depth $5n$ and adding the required layers for full Clifford gates~\cite{maslov2023cnot}.
 In practice, however, current compilers and synthesis methods rarely reach these theoretical limits, instead, heuristic decompositions followed by local optimizations are typically employed.

-To illustrate the typical scaling of the compilation, we generated several example circuits according to the proposed benchmarks and compiled them for different platforms and connectivity topologies.
+We generated several example circuits according to the proposed benchmarks and compiled them for different platforms and connectivity topologies to illustrate the typical scaling of the compilation.
 Our goal was not to make a quantitative comparison between compilers or platforms, but rather to highlight the qualitative differences induced by more restricted topologies and by the use of different compilation strategies.
 The generated random circuits were compiled to native gate sets and connectivity constraints representative of three platforms: the Quantinuum H2-1 using TKET, the IBM Heron r2 using Qiskit, and a virtual all-to-all backend with single- and two-qubit Clifford gates as the native gate set, simulated with STIM.
 The figures show how key circuit metrics, such as the two-qubit depth (Fig.~\ref{fig: clifford_characteristics} (a)) , the two-qubit gate count (Fig.~\ref{fig: clifford_characteristics} (b)), and the total circuit depth (Fig.~\ref{fig: clifford_characteristics} (c)) scale with the number of logical qubits $n$.
 As expected, the connectivity topology dominates the scaling behavior.
 These results demonstrate that routing constraints primarily determine the resource overhead in compiled realizations (not the benchmark definition).